Erastuskanyatta/CRUD-Operations-with-YII2-Framework-Using-GII/index.md

 ```
 You can also refer to `Step 1` [here](https://www.section.io/engineering-education/maria-data-base/) on how to start the server.

-To verify that you have creted a project, open your browser and type `http://localhost/CRUD/frontend/web`.
+To verify that you have created a project, open your browser and type `http://localhost/CRUD/frontend/web`.
 This is what you should see:

 ![CRUD project velification](CRUD_project_velification.png)